stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_controller/33_event_filter.md

 ### Design

 Event Filters can be either objects with a specific interface, or function objects with a signature accepting the event.
-They can be connected to Model objects, and act directly on their interfaces.

-Views supporting Event Filters provide an interface to set (and unset) them.
-The View must be designed so that the event routing is first attempted toward the Event Filter, if any.
+Views provide an interface to set and unset them.
+When the View receives an event, its implementation first routes the event toward the Event Filter, which is free to respond acting on Models, Views or Controller objects.
+These objects may or may not be known by the View.

+Once the Event Filter completes its execution, it communicates to the View if the event should be processed as usual or not.
+In the latter case, the View acts as if the event never occurred.

+The interaction diagram explains the design in more concrete terms

 <p align="center">
     <img src="images/event_filter/event_filter.png">
 </p>

-The interaction diagram details the following steps:
-1. events are routed into the Filter by the View, through a ``handle_event(event)`` interface
+1. Events are routed into the Filter by the View, through a ``handle_event(event)`` interface
 2. The Event Filter can now recognize a specific event and perform operations on the Models it is connected to.
 These Models may or may not be the same that the View is observing.